LydByDissing/stroem/docs/source/speaker/parts/baffle.rst

 .. image:: baffle/baffle-drawing.png
   :width: 500
-  :alt: Drawing with measurements of the back panel
+  :alt: Drawing with measurements of the baffle

 .. todo:: Add feature to ensure proper mounting of the :ref:`soft top frame <Soft Top Frame>` to the baffle.